Everything You Need to Know About Nebraska Corporations:

 How long does it take to start a Nebraska corporation?

-File online and you can expect service within 2-7 business days.
-Mail in your documents and it may take two weeks.
+File online and you can expect processing within 2-7 business days.
+Mail in your documents and it may take two weeks to process.

 Does a Nebraska corporation need a business license?

 Whether or not you need a business license depends on what your Nebraska corporation does and where it’s located.
 Nebraska doesn’t have a general, statewide business license and most cities don’t either.
 However, specific business activities are frequently licensed.
 For instance, the City of Lincoln licenses dozens of business services, from auctioneers to vending machines.

 A corporation formed outside of Nebraska—but which conducts business in the state—is considered a foreign Nebraska corporation.
 For example, if you incorporated in Indiana but decide to open a storefront in Nebraska, you would be a foreign Nebraska corporation.
 This also means you would need to register with the state by filing an Application for Certificate of Authority to Transact Business with the Nebraska Secretary of State.
 Foreign corporations are required to file the Nebraska Biennial Report and Occupation Tax as well.

 Can Northwest help me form a nonprofit corporation?

 Absolutely!
 We’re happy to start a nonprofit corporation for you.
 Note that incorporating a Nebraska nonprofit has different state requirements.
 The filing fee is lower as well.

 How can I get a Nebraska phone number for my corporation?